 Portable bedside commodes also have multiple use scenarios, which means that they are a good investment – we have used ours for washing, sitting, a commode by the bed, and of course as a raised toilet seat.

-To sum up, size of the toilet seat is important if you buy a raised seat or riser which is not universal.
+To sum up, the size of the toilet seat is important if you buy a raised seat or riser, which is not universal.

 Don’t think, though, that the size of the raised toilet seat, or riser, is the only important factor when choosing a raised toilet seat; you also need to look at –

 - the health of the person who will be using the seat

 - and the conditions in which it is being used

 You want to make sure that your elderly parent, or loved one, is filled with confidence by the equipment, and by the situation in which they are using it.